wayne-xyz/DPportal/README.md

 - [ ] Map viewer functionality
 - [X] Long term authentication for Google Drive API, limitation for user
 - [ ] Zip downloading functionality
+- [ ] UI and Description update, more readable and user-friendly

 ## Update Log
 - 2024/9/18
     - add new dev branch for the UI and Map viewer
+    - Update the UI, multiple column by folder and groups

 - 2024/9/10